 Posted by Willy Franzen on February 9, 2010.
-Positions below updated every five minutes.
+Jobs updated daily.

 It’s a tough time of year for fantasy sports enthusiasts.
 The football season is over, and it’s still a bit early to be preparing for your fantasy baseball draft.
 There’s hockey and basketball, but they’re right in the middle of their seasons.
 The excitement of the draft is long gone, and the playoffs are still too far away.
 You need an outlet for all of that fantasy sports energy, and Arlington, VA based Fantazzle might be the perfect outlet.
 They’ve only been on the scene for a couple years, but they’ve already been acknowledged by The New York Times’ Fifth Down Blog as having the most accurate preseason fantasy football rankings for the 2008 season.
 I haven’t played any of their games, but it appears that they run weekly games instead of full season games.
 It’s for players who don’t the attention span to last a whole season (or maybe players who get discouraged by being in last place after a couple weeks).